I think I may have discovered the first regretitation mentioned in the history of Western Civilization.

 What can you do when you get stuck?
 Get spontaneous.

-A regretitation is an apology concretized into a physical action or item.
+A regretitation is an apology concretized into physical action or physical item.
+It is intended to restore relationships and community.
 It is a concretized restorative action.

 If someone harms another by running over their mailbox, a regretitation may be showing up the next day to restore their mailbox.
 A regretitation may be showing up with a new mailbox altogether.
 Or both.